flu-crew/smot/paper/paper.md

 Once a tree is partitioned into groups, it may be subsampled, classified, or filtered.
-Subsampling takes each partition and randomly selects either a set proportion of the tips (with an optional minimum tips) or a scaled proportion where the number of sampled tips equals n^(1/r), where n is the number of tips in the group and r is the root (e.g., 2 for square root).
+Subsampling takes each partition and randomly selects either a set proportion of the tips (with an optional minimum tips) or a scaled proportion where the number of sampled tips equals $n^{1/r}$, where $n$ is the number of tips in the group and $r$ is the root (e.g., 2 for square root).
 Classifying either propagates the group label to all unlabeled members or assigns each unlabeled tip the label of the nearest labeled tip using a patristic classifier.
-Filtering performs an operation on each group under some condition, for example, it may delete all groups that have fewer than n members.
+Filtering performs an operation on each group under some condition, for example, it may delete all groups that have fewer than $n$ members.

 # Case Study: Inferring human-to-swine influenza A virus transmission events